Indulge in this White Chocolate Raspberry Cheesecake recipe! It’s creamy, smooth, and settled on top of a delicious Oreo crust.

 For the Raspberry Sauce

-- In a medium saucepan set over medium heat, add the raspberries, sugar, cornstarch and water.
+- In a medium saucepan set over medium heat, add the raspberries, sugar, cornstarch, and water.

-- Bring to a boil and simmer for until a thick sauce forms.
+- Bring to a boil and simmer until a thick sauce forms.
 Pour through a mesh sieve into a clean bowl.
 Cover with plastic wrap and refrigerate until needed.

 For the Crust

-- Cover the bottom and sides of a 9-inch springform pan with extra large aluminum foil so that the no water can leak in (it's worth a trip to the store to buy the 18" wide foil).
+- Cover the bottom and sides of a 9-inch springform pan with extra-large aluminum foil so that no water can leak in (it's worth a trip to the store to buy the 18" wide foil).
 Wrap it with two layers for extra security.
 Crimp the top of the foil around the top edge of the springform pan.
 You can also place the springform pan in a slightly larger cake pan (10") that has 2" sides.

 For the Filling

 - Place the prepared springform pan into a large high-sided roasting pan.
 Pour half of the cream cheese filling into the springform pan, smoothing out the top with a spatula.
 Swirl in ⅓ of the raspberry sauce.
-Pour the remaining filling over top and swirl another ⅓ of the raspberry sauce into the filling.
+Pour the remaining filling over the top and swirl another ⅓ of the raspberry sauce into the filling.
 Pour boiling water around the springform pan, taking care not to get any on the filling.
 You'll want the water to go halfway up the side of the pan (this was just to the lip of my 2" tall cake pan).
-Place in the oven and bake at 325 degrees for 1 hour and 45 minutes.
+Place in the oven and bake at 325 degrees Fahrenheit (165 degrees Celsius) for 1 hour and 45 minutes.
 If you like extra firm cheesecake, continue baking for an additional 14 minutes for a total of 2 hours.